jaheer2322/GeekStore.API/README.md

 ### **Authentication EndPoints**

-Purpose: Manages user authentication and authorization tasks such as user registration and login.
+- **Purpose**: Manages user authentication and authorization tasks such as user registration and login.
+	- **POST** `/api/auth/register`: Registers a new user with specified roles.
+	- **POST** `/api/auth/login`: Authenticates a user and returns a JWT token for further requests.

 ### **Consumer EndPoints**